June 3, 2019

 Some automotive analysts have recently suggested that Toyota missed the boat when it comes to electric vehicles.
 That could not be farther from the truth.

-While not the first to mass-market an EV — that honor went to the Nissan Leaf in 2010 — Toyota has been methodically electrifying its lineup since it pioneered the world’s first hybrid — the Prius — back in 1997.
+While not the first to mass-market an EV — that honour went to the Nissan Leaf in 2010 — Toyota has been methodically electrifying its lineup since it pioneered the world’s first hybrid — the Prius — back in 1997.
 In fact, of the 60 odd models (in Japan) in its range, well over half boast some form of electrification.
 We should of course note that by electrification, we are referring to vehicles powered by either a pure electric powertrain or a hybrid, plug-in hybrid or hydrogen fuel cell setup.

 And electrification is the operative word here.
 Because while Toyota may not yet have a pure EV on the market, its hybrids, plug-in hybrids and fuel cell cars like the Mirai all have electric motors, battery packs and power control units that EVs employ.
 The technology is there.
 It’s just that the hybrid powertrains contain a gasoline engine component, which depending on the vehicle, either powers the drive wheels or merely acts as a generator to charge the batteries.
 Indeed, the Mirai is an electric car with hydrogen as its fuel.